ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Value:
-: As per {{-json}}, a structure conforming to the generic data model of JSON, i.e., composed of components such as structured values, namely JSON objects and arrays, and primitive data, namely numbers and text strings as well as the special values null, true, and false.
+: As per {{-json}}, a structure conforming to the generic data model of JSON, i.e., composed of constituents such as structured values, namely JSON objects and arrays, and primitive data, namely numbers and text strings as well as the special values null, true, and false.
   {{-json}} focuses on the textual representation of JSON values and